Berlin - NbS for urban green connectivity and biodiversity

 Drivers:

-In Berlin, urban planning and green planning appear well integrated, and innovative approaches to planning are used for instance with the use of the Biodiversity Area Factor (BAK, see above) and for implementing NBS.
+In Berlin, urban planning and green planning appear well integrated, and innovative approaches to planning are used for instance with the use of the Biodiversity Area Factor (BAK, see above) and for implementing NbS.
 Previous pioneering experiments, land occupation and civil protests against past urban development strategies have partly resulted in the importance of green infrastructure being more widely understood, which has partly been reflected in the current urban planning system.

 A recent further driver for specific projects and initiatives is the International Horticultural Exhibition which took place in Berlin in 2017.
 This was used specifically to improve the quality of an existing green area in Marzahn.